Brady Tkachuk: Ottawa Senators (2018–2026)

 On October 14, 2021, Tkachuk signed a seven-year, $57.5 million contract with the Senators.
-22 days later, on November 5, Tkachuk was named as the tenth captain in Senators franchise history.
-On November 27, 2021, Tkachuk was bit by Brendan Lemieux of the Los Angeles Kings during a scrum in the corner.
+On November 5, Tkachuk was named as the 10th captain in Senators franchise history.
+On November 27, Tkachuk was bit by Brendan Lemieux of the Los Angeles Kings during a scrum in the corner.
 Lemieux was assessed a match penalty and was suspended for five games.
-On December 11, 2021, Tkachuk scored his first NHL hat trick against Brian Elliott in a 4–0 win over the Tampa Bay Lightning.
-On April 5, 2022, Tkachuk scored a goal and two assists in a 6–3 win over the Montreal Canadiens.
+On December 11, Tkachuk scored his first NHL hat trick against Brian Elliott in a 4–0 win over the Tampa Bay Lightning.
+On April 5, 2022, Tkachuk recorded a goal and two assists in a 6–3 win over the Montreal Canadiens.

 At the outset of the 2022–23 season, Tkachuk was expected to play on the first line with Josh Norris and Drake Batherson.
 However, shortly after the season began, Norris suffered a season-ending injury on October 22, 2022.
 This forced the Senators to shuffle their forwards, placing Tkachuk on a line with Tim Stützle.
-On December 2, 2022, in Tkachuk's 300th career game, the Senators captain recorded a Gordie Howe hat trick, scoring his 100th and 101st career goals, with the 101st being the game winner in overtime and an assist in a 3–2 overtime win over the New York Rangers.
-Tkachuk was named to the NHL All-Star Game in Florida, representing Ottawa.
+On December 2, in Tkachuk's 300th NHL game, the Senators captain recorded a Gordie Howe hat trick, scoring his 100th and 101st career goals, with the 101st being the game winner in overtime and an assist in a 3–2 overtime win over the New York Rangers.
+Tkachuk was named to the 2023 NHL All-Star Game, representing Ottawa.
 He played alongside his brother, Matthew, on the Atlantic Division team.
-In a February 27, 2023 6–2 win over the Detroit Red Wings, Tkachuk skated over to the Red Wings bench at the end of the second period and challenged the entire Red Wings team.
+On February 27, 2023, in a 6–2 win over the Detroit Red Wings, Tkachuk skated over to the Red Wings' bench at the end of the second period and challenged the entire Red Wings team.
 Tkachuk scored a goal in the win, which helped move the Senators closer to a possible playoff spot in the Eastern Conference.
-Towards the end of the season, as the Senators sought to get one of the last playoff spots in the conference, Tkachuk registered a goal and an assist in a March 27 5–2 win over the Florida Panthers, who were also vying for a playoff spot.
-However, the Senators were eliminated from playoff contention on April 7, 2023 in a 7–2 loss to the Panthers.
+Towards the end of the season, as the Senators sought to get one of the last playoff spots in the conference, on March 27, Tkachuk registered a goal and an assist in a 5–2 win over the Florida Panthers, who were also vying for a playoff spot.
+However, the Senators were eliminated from playoff contention on April 7, in a 7–2 loss to the Panthers.

+During the 2025–26 season Tkachuk was fined for unsportsmanlike conduct toward an opponent, in the form of a minor penalty of slashing, while sitting on the bench during a game against the Buffalo Sabres on April 2, 2026.